We Are Losing the Space That Makes Us Whole

 When Creativity Disappears, So Does Resilience

-Without space for simple, unstructured joy,
+Without space for simple, unstructured joy, creativity evaporates.

 Quietly.
 Quickly.